dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 ```

 <!-- TODO -->
 _Abstemious functions are not documented.
-Please report occurences of this error message._
+Please report occurrences of this error message._

 ## **Error: an abstemious function is allowed to invoke a codatatype destructor only on its parameters** {#r_bad_astemious_destructor}